-The PPG was published in March 2014.
+The PPG was published in March 2014 and is regularly updated.
 The guidance is an online planning tool that provides more clarity on the interpretation of the NPPF and makes planning guidance more accessible.
-Revised in August 2022, the PPG provides guidance on "Healthy and safe communities", identifying that planning policies and SPDs can, where justified, limit the proliferation of particular uses to create a healthier food environment.
+The PPG provides guidance on "Healthy and safe communities", identifying that planning policies and SPDs can, where justified, limit the proliferation of particular uses to create a healthier food environment5.
 The guidance also helps councils put controls on litter when considering applications for takeaway food businesses.
 The guidance states that planning policies and proposals may regard:

+children and young people congregate such as schools, community centres and playgrounds

+Evidence indicating high levels of obesity, deprivation, health inequalities and general poor health in specific locations

+h

+الععال HE

+0 and the second

+Over-concentration of certain uses within a specified area
-National Planning Policy Framework (2021), page 5

-&lt;sup>2 National Planning Policy Framework (2021), page 27

-&lt;sup>3 National Planning Policy Framework (2021), page 25

-&lt;sup>4 National Planning Policy Framework (2021), page 27

-&lt;sup>5 Planning Practice Guidance Healthy and safe communities (2022)
+1 National Planning Policy Framework (2023), page 5 2 National Planning Policy Framework (2023), page 28 3 National Planning Policy Framework (2023), page 26 4 National Planning Policy Framework (2023), page 28 5 Planning Practice Guidance Healthy and safe communities (2022)